 Motivate students to share their understanding of a book using these fiction and non-fiction reader response questions and prompts.

-Not only do these reader response questions improve reading comprehension skills and activate critical thinking, they motivate kids to read with a purpose.
+Not only do these questions improve reading comprehension skills and activate critical thinking, but they also motivate students to read with a purpose.

 So include a few of these reader response questions into your reader’s workshop block this week.